Utility pole: Power distribution wires and equipment

 Sub transmission lines comprise only these 3 wires, plus sometimes an overhead ground wire (OGW), also called a "static line" or a "neutral", suspended above them.
 The OGW acts like a lightning rod, providing a low resistance path to ground thus protecting the phase conductors from lightning.

 Distribution lines use two systems, either grounded-wye ("Y" on electrical schematics) or delta (Greek letter "Δ" on electrical schematics).
 A delta system requires only a conductor for each of the three phases.
 A grounded-wye system requires a fourth conductor, the neutral, whose source is the center of the "Y" and is grounded.
 However, "spur lines" branching off the main line to provide power to side streets often carry only one or two phase wires, plus the neutral.
 A wide range of standard distribution voltages are used, from 2,400 V to 34,500 V. On poles near a service drop, there is a pole-mounted step-down distribution transformer to transform the high distribution voltage to the lower secondary voltage provided to the customer.
 In North America, service drops provide 240/120 V split-phase power for residential and light commercial service, using cylindrical single-phase transformers.
 In Europe and most other countries, 230 V three phase (230Y400) service drops are used.
 The transformer's primary is connected to the distribution line through protective devices called fuse cutouts.
 In the event of an overload, the fuse melts and the device pivots open to provide a visual indication of the problem.
-They can also be opened manually by linemen using a long insulated rod called a hot stick to disconnect the transformer from the line.
+They can also be opened manually, usually by linemen using a long insulated rod called a hot stick to disconnect the transformer from the line.

 The pole may be grounded with a heavy bare copper or copper-clad steel wire running down the pole, attached to the metal pin supporting each insulator, and at the bottom connected to a metal rod driven into the ground.
 Some countries ground every pole while others only ground every fifth pole and any pole with a transformer on it.
 This provides a path for leakage currents across the surface of the insulators to get to ground, preventing the current from flowing through the wooden pole which could cause a fire or shock hazard.
 It provides similar protection in case of flashovers and lightning strikes.
-A surge arrester (also called a lightning arrester) may also be installed between the line (ahead of the cutout) and the ground wire for lightning protection.
+A surge arrester or lightning arrester may also be installed between the line (ahead of the cutout) and the ground wire for lightning protection.
 The purpose of the device is to conduct extremely high voltages present on the line directly to ground.

-If uninsulated conductors touch due to wind or fallen trees, the resultant sparks can start wildfires.
+If uninsulated conductors touch each other due to wind or fallen trees, the resultant sparks can start wildfires.
 To reduce this problem, aerial bundled conductors are being introduced.